Italian Knots

 Icing:

-- In a medium bowl, squeeze the lemon juice (or optional Anisette and juice of an orange) and combine with confectioner's sugar, mix well until smooth.
+• In a medium bowl, squeeze the lemon juice (or optional Anisette and juice of an orange) and combine with confectioner's sugar, mix well until smooth.
 Using as much sugar as is needed to make the icing thick.
-Icing will always run off the knot, so the thinner, the more runny it will be.
+Icing will always run off the knot, so you don't want it too thin.
 Be sure to place wax/parchment paper or foil under the racks to catch the droplets.

-- Dip the top of a completely cooled knot into the icing, allowing much of the excess to drip back into bowl.
+• Dip the top of a completely cooled knot into the icing, allowing much of the excess to drip back into bowl.
 Place the iced cookie onto the rack and proceed with another cookie in the same manner.
-Ice a few cookies before proceeding to add a pinch of rainbow nonpareils on top.**
+Ice a few cookies at a time before proceeding to add a pinch of rainbow nonpareils on top.**

 Notes